Jump to content

 1952: Director Prof. Guido Waldmann

-1971: Renationalization as "State University for Music Education Trossingen" (with the newly established church music department)
+1971: Renationalization as "State University for Music Education Trossingen" (with the re-established church music department)

 1972: University director, later elected rector: Prof. Eugen Frosch